Hawaiian Chicken Long Rice

 9. Tofu or Shrimp: Add cubes of firm tofu or cooked shrimp for an extra protein boost and a tasty textural contrast.

-10. Cilantro: Garnish the finished dish with fresh cilantro leaves for a burst of herbal freshness.
+10. Cilantro: Garnish the finished dish with fresh cilantro leaves for a touch of herbal freshness.

 Best Noodles for Chicken Long Rice

-The long rice noodles can be called by many different names, but they are all the same thing.
-They can be called glass noodles, cellophane noodles, bean threads, Chinese vermicelli noodles, bean thread noodles, crystal noodles, mung bean noodles, or bean vermicelli.
-They are all thin, brittle, white noodles that turn clear and glassy when boiled.
-You may be able to find them at your local grocery store but you will definitely be able to find them at your local Asian market.
-This is what the package generally looks like.
+Long rice noodles go by many different names, but they’re all basically the same thing.
+They might be labelled as glass noodles, cellophane noodles, bean threads, Chinese vermicelli noodles, bean thread noodles, crystal noodles, mung bean noodles, or bean vermicelli.
+These noodles are thin, brittle, white noodles that turn clear and glassy when boiled.
+While you may be able to find them at your local grocery store, your best bet is at your local Asian market.
+Here’s what the package typically looks like:

 Bag of Ben Vermicelli noodles for Hawaiian Style Chicken Long Rice Noodles.